 Teaching and advising are multifaceted activities.
 In any assessment of a candidate for promotion, both the quality and the quantity of the individual's achievements in teaching and advising should be presented in the dossier.
-A number of measures to demonstrate the quality of teaching and advising are available: development of instructional material and of courses and curricula; student, peer, and alumni evaluations; contributions as an academic advisor; recognition and awards for teaching or advising effectiveness; the long-term effect of a faculty member on the personal and professional success of students; student achievements; and incorporating inclusive pedagogy in teaching.
+A number of measures to demonstrate the quality of teaching, student mentorship, and advising are available: development of instructional material and of courses and curricula; student, peer, and alumni evaluations; contributions to graduate student mentorship and/or as an academic advisor; recognition and awards for teaching or advising effectiveness; the long-term effect of a faculty member on the personal and professional success of students; student achievements; and incorporating inclusive pedagogy in teaching.